sfago2024/www/content/future/agoyo.md

 * A 250 word essay on the following topics:
     * Briefly describe your past and current organ studies.
     * Explain why you wish to attend the AGO National Convention.
-    * Provide an explanation of your financial need and the rationale behind requesting a need- based scholarship.
+    * Provide an explanation of your financial need and the rationale behind requesting a need-based scholarship.

 Essays will be evaluated anonymously.
 The five individuals with the highest-ranking essays will be awarded the scholarship.